thunderheadone/one-sdk-ios/README.md

 ##### Displaying notifications while the app in foreground

 Notifications received while the app is running in the foreground will not generate the standard system alert.
 Instead, they are passed to the `application:didReceiveRemoteNotification:fetchCompletionHandler:` callback on your app delegate.
-To display standard system alert, implement `userNotificationCenter:willPresentNotification:withCompletionHandler:` method.
+To display a standard system alert, implement `userNotificationCenter:willPresentNotification:withCompletionHandler:` method.

 For example, to show a standard alert view, do the following:

-###### iOS 10+
+**iOS 10+**

 Swift:
 ```swift